TalsCodingArea/ROSEMAN/README.md

 </p>

 ## How to use this directory
-The only part that is functional is the [exe files folder](github.com)
+The only part that is functional is the [Automations](https://github.com/TalsCodingArea/ROSEMAN/tree/main/Automation) folder

 You can find an intire list of exe files you can run in any windows computer
 <br><br>